Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Diffuser doesn't work well and tends to fall off.
-Doesn't work well on all hair textures.
-Some users wish the cord were longer.
+Diffuser attachment tends to fall off.
+Some wish the cord was longer.

 Ionic technology reduces frizz and damage from the heat.
 Has 6 heat and speed settings to meet various needs.
 Ceramic infrared heat for sealing the cuticle after use.
 Comes with a diffuser attachment and a concentrator.

 Some customers report this model breaking shortly after buying.

 Lightweight and easy to use.
 Ergonomic handle is comfortable and allows more freedom, as does its 9-foot power cord.
 The 2,000 watts of power combined with ionic technology dries hair while reducing frizz.
 Made from durable nano titanium and ceramic.

 Users complain that the quality doesn't live up the the hype and price.

 Powered by an 1,875-watt DC motor.
 Compact and space-saving design make it an excellent choice for on the go.
 Features multiple heat and airspeed settings.
 Removable filter cap and air nozzle attachment for concentrated drying.